800-450-6118

 Best features of a carpal tunnel keyboard

-While traditional keyboards are inexpensive, prepare to spend several hundred dollars for a good ergonomic one.
+Traditional keyboards are inexpensive.
+But prepare to spend several hundred dollars for a good ergonomic one.
 And bear in mind that "expensive" does not necessarily mean "good".

-There basically are four types of ergonomic keyboards, as discussed below.
+There basically are 4 types of ergonomic keyboards.
+Each is discussed below.
 You should know that:

 • Each has its advantages and disadvantages, but all are good choices to help relieve hand pain.

-• The choice should fit YOUR individual needs and comfort level.
+• The choice should fit YOUR individual needs and YOUR comfort level.

 Whichever carpal tunnel keyboard you choose, look for one with a separate number pad and a palm rest.
-Those will help support the hands in a comfortable position.
+Those will help support your hands in a comfortable position.

 split keyboard

-If you notice when typing, your hands converge toward your body's midline using a regular keyboard.
-To compensate, you must bend your wrist sideways to align your fingers with the keys.
-A split keyboard requires no such wrist twisting.
+When you type on a regular keyboard, take note: see that your hands converge toward your body's midline.
+To compensate, you must bend both wrists sideways to align your fingers with the keys.
+A split keyboard requires no such unnatural wrist bending.

 tented keyboard